su77ungr/easy_mint/readme.md

 > <h3> 3.
 Everything should be ready to go!</h3>

- run `sudo ./make_bulk_offers_linux.sh` and enter your credentials
+ * run `sudo ./make_bulk_offers_linux.sh` and enter your credentials

- * your offers will be stored inside `cd offers/` - you can upload them onto https://dexie.space/upload
+ * .offer files will be stored inside `cd offers/` - you can upload them onto https://dexie.space/upload

  <br><br>